bouzidanas/react-list-player/README.md

 #### `tracks` prop

 The `tracks` prop is an array of objects that contain information about each track.
-The `Track` type is defined (in `ListPlayer.tsx`) as follows:
+The `track` type is defined (in `ListPlayer.tsx`) as follows:

 ```ts
 type track = {